SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 <iframe title="Quick Demo of Silverlight XNA integration" width="660" height="495" src="https://www.youtube.com/embed/0TzHuFY89hk?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The first half show the demo from above, 4 simple buttons with very basic animation to show an easy to implement menu system, no XNA involved.&nbsp; Spend a little more time with the power of Silverlight (or do as I do and just read other peoples work for fantastic effect and learn on the job) and it can look amazing.&nbsp; I really should have used Storyboards for the animation then I could have walked each control in one at a time and had the selected animate out when the game started, but visual states are easier to show.
+The first half show the demo from above, 4 simple buttons with very basic animation to show an easy to implement menu system, no XNA involved.
+Spend a little more time with the power of Silverlight (or do as I do and just read other peoples work for fantastic effect and learn on the job) and it can look amazing.
+I really should have used Storyboards for the animation then I could have walked each control in one at a time and had the selected animate out when the game started, but visual states are easier to show.

 The second half is the App Hub sample for “My Little Teapot”, this shows a full screen XNA background with a 3D teapot model (actually generated in code from the primitives sample), on top of it is the Silverlight page and controls, some sliders interacting with the colour of the teapot, buttons to just set the colour and a button on the top to animate out the control panel and back in again (using visual states as I have shown above)

-Sample code can be found here in the Site Downloads section [\<Link\>](http://xna-uk.net/media/p/7954.aspx)
+Sample code can be found here in the Site Downloads section [\<Link\>](http://xna-uk.net/media/p/7954)

 * * *

 # Enough

-That is it, my life’s blood is drawn and now I need to get back to coding.&nbsp; Feel free to comment or post questions on the forums.
+That is it, my life’s blood is drawn and now I need to get back to coding.
+Feel free to comment or post questions on the forums.

 Feel like bashing me, do it on Twitter ([@DDReaper](http://twitter.com/#!/DDReaper)), I feel better about that there ![Winking smile](http://xna-uk.net/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/darkgenesis.metablogapi/0820.wlEmoticon_2D00_winkingsmile_5F00_54BF9D5D.png)

 Laters.

-#### If you have more Queries on SilverXNA or just want to ask questions on it, fee free to use the&nbsp;[SilverXNA forum here](http://darkgenesis.zenithmoon.com/forums/forum/silverxna/ "SilverXNA blog post forum on Dark Genesis")
+#### If you have more Queries on SilverXNA or just want to ask questions on it, fee free to use the [SilverXNA forum here](http://darkgenesis.zenithmoon.com/forums/forum/silverxna/ "SilverXNA blog post forum on Dark Genesis")